AnniLotta/PDF-reader/README.md

 ## pdf.js

-The application uses [pdf.js](https://github.com/mozilla/pdf.js) to show PDF files.
-Pdf.js is a library that uses loads PDF-documents and renders them on an HTML canvas.
+The application uses [PDF.js](https://github.com/mozilla/pdf.js) to show PDF files.
+PDF.js is a library that loads PDF-documents and renders them on an HTML canvas.
-In PDF-reader, pdf.js is used to create a thumbnail for every PDF-file and to show the file when the thumbnail is clicked.
+In PDF reader application, pdf.js is used to create a thumbnail for every PDF-file and to show the file when the thumbnail is clicked.
 More examples of using pdf.js [here](https://mozilla.github.io/pdf.js/examples/).